The Princess on the Glass Hill: Literary variants

 Professor Jack Zipes states that the tale type inspired Russian poet Pyotr Pavlovich Yershov to write his fairy tale poem The Little Humpacked Horse: a young peasant, Ivan, befriends a white mare, which gives to the human two stallions and a humpbacked horse.
 The tale mixes motifs with tale type ATU 550, "Bird, Horse and Princess", and ends with the concluding event of variants of type ATU 531, "The Clever Horse" (hero bathes in vat of boiling milk or water).

 A literary treatment of the tale exists in The True Annals of Fairy-Land: The Reign of King Herla, titled The Princess on the Glass Mountain: a king captures a wild man that the young prince releases by accident.
 The prince escapes to another kingdom, where a king sets a challenge: he puts his obstinate daughter atop a tall glass mountain.
 The young prince is helped by the wild man, who gives him three equipments: a blue-shimmering steel armor, a silver suit of armor and a snow-white steed; and, lastly, a suit of golden armor.

 The tale was also published in a fairy tale compilation titled Swanhilde, and other fairy tales, by Catherine Norris Horwitz.
 In this version, a prince releases a "dwarf old man" his father captured and is exiled to another kingdom.
 When the other king announces the challenge of the Glass Mountain, the wild man guides the prince to his cave and gives him a steel armor and a bay horse, a diamond-sparkling silver armor and a black horse, and, finally, a golden armor and a white horse.

 Professor Jack Haney suggested that the theme inspired American writer Washington Irving, who wrote The Legend of Prince Ahmed al Kamel, or, The Pilgrim of Love, in his book Tales of the Alhambra.
 The story tells about an Arab prince who acquires a magical horse to compete in a tournament for the hand of a Christian princess of Toledo.

 The tale serves as one of the two inspirations for Amal el-Mohtar's short story "Seasons of Glass and Iron", one of whose two protagonists is a princess sitting atop a glass hill.

 Adaptations

 The tale was adapted into a play by Latvian poet Rainis, with the title Zelta zirgs (lv) ("The Golden Horse" or "The Golden Steed"), wherein hero Antiņš must rescue the princess, lying in deep sleep atop the glass mountain.

-The tale was also adapted into the 1982 Czechoslovakian film Popolvár najväčší na svete (sk).
+The tale was also adapted into the 1982 Czechoslovak film Popolvár najväčší na svete (sk).
 In this version, the titular Popolvár tames three horses (one chestnut, other black and the third white).
 When Princess Láskykvet is captured by "The King of the Underworld" and trapped into a mountainous prison, Popolvár rides the three horses and dons copper, silver and golden armors to ascend the mountain and rescue her.